 HPC Fire’s design uses an entirely different approach.

-- Air mixing is handled by a separate Air Mixer Valve installed at the base of the burner, below the fire pit pan or plate.
-This valve must be purchased and installed as part of the system.
+- Air mixing is handled by a separate Air Mixer installed at the base of the burner, below the fire pit pan or plate.
+This component is essential and gas-type specific, as fuel-to-air requirements differ between propane and natural gas.
+This approach is particularly beneficial for propane installations, where precise air-to-fuel mixing supports cleaner combustion and can help reduce sooting while improving flame performance.

-- Because the air mixer valve is located at the base of the burner, mixing is external.
-Therefore the nozzles on the burner ring can sit nearly flush with the fire media, as long as the outlets are not blocked.
+- The nozzles on the burner ring can sit nearly flush with the fire media, as long as the outlets are not blocked.

-- Design Note: This results in a cleaner, more discreet look where only small stainless steel tips are visible.
+- Design Note: The sleeker tip design yields a more discreet appearance, with only small stainless steel tips visible.

 Both manufacturers provide robust, high-quality products built to withstand the elements, with both lines protected by a Lifetime Burner Warranty.